decentraland/documentation/content/creator/wearables-and-emotes/publishing/publishing-collections.md

 categories:
   - Decentraland
 type: Document
-url: /creator/wearables/publishing-wearables
+url: /creator/wearables/publishing-collections
 weight: 3
 ---
 # **Publishing Collections**
 For detailed instructions on how to submit your wearable collection for approval before publication, see the [User Guide](https://docs.decentraland.org/decentraland/wearables-editor-user-guide/).
 This document explains how the approval process works when publishing wearables, and what criteria is used by the Curation Committee when reviewing wearables.
-For detailed information on the Curation Committee, [start here]({{< ref "/content/creator/wearables/curation-committee.md" >}}).
+For detailed information on the Curation Committee, [start here]({{< ref "/content/creator/wearables-and-emotes/publishing/curation-committee.md" >}}).

 ## **The publication process**

-1. After clicking “Publish” on your completed proposal, it will be submitted to the Curation Committee for approval.
-Collections pending approval will be flagged as “Under Review”.
+1. After clicking "Publish" on your completed proposal, it will be submitted to the Curation Committee for approval.
+Collections pending approval will be flagged as "Under Review".
 2. Any collections pending approval from the Curation Committee may not be minted until the approval process is completed.
 3. Each time you publish a new collection, a post is automatically created on the Decentraland Forum, providing a list and overview of each item in the collection.
 This Forum post gives the community and the Curation Committee a space to share feedback or request any changes that you need to make before your collection can be approved.
 4. If there are changes you need to make, the Curation Committee will notify you in the Forum thread for your collection.